yardsale8/stat489_book/_sources/FunctionalListProcessing/OtherExamplesOfHigherOrderFunctions.txt

              h)

 Another mind-bending use of the curried functions from ``toolz`` is the curried version of ``curry``.
-In addition to being used to creating curried functions as a when applied as a decorator, the curried ``curry`` can be applied to other functions.
+In addition to being used to create curried functions as when applied as a decorator, the curried ``curry`` can be applied to other functions.
 The end result is the ability to create a curried version of a previously defined function, even the built-in Python functions.